Smarter mobile solutions for your business

 A PAC code (Porting Authorisation Code) is a unique nine-character code that allows you to transfer your existing mobile phone number from one network provider to another.
 It is your right as a UK mobile customer to request a PAC code at any time, free of charge.

-To get your PAC code, text PAC to 65075 from the number you want to keep.
+Text PAC to 65075 from the number you want to keep.
 Your network must respond within one minute.
+The PAC code is valid for 30 days and is completely free.

-For a detailed guide covering everything about PAC codes including STAC codes, business transfers, and tips for a smooth switch, visit our comprehensive PAC code guide.
+For a complete guide covering business PAC transfers, STAC codes, tips for smooth switching, and frequently asked questions, read our comprehensive PAC code guide.

 A pro-rata fee is a partial month charge that covers the period from when your mobile contract was first activated through to the start of your regular billing cycle.